 “ACCOMPLICE, n.
 One associated with another in a crime, having guilty knowledge and complicity, as an attorney who defends a criminal, knowing him guilty.” ibid

 Just after midnight, Saturday, December 12th an unscheduled train arrived in New Albany.
 Some 65 hooded and masked men disembarked and made their way to the jail.
-There they surrounded the jail and beat up Sheriff Fullenlove before securing a rope to an iron stairwell support.
-Then Frank Reno was dragged from his cell.
+There they surrounded the building and beat up Sheriff Fullenlove before securing a rope to an iron stairwell support.
+Then Frank Reno was dragged from his cell and made to dance at the end of that rope.
 After he was dead, the mob lynched William and then Sim, with Charlie Anderson being strung up at about 4:30 a.m.
 However the overused rope finally broke under the strain of Charlie, dropping him to the floor.
 So the members of the lynch mob simply procured another rope and strung up poor Charlie again, and this time the rope held.
 It appears that the members of the Scarlet Mask also adhered to that other lesson later espoused by Willie Sutton, “Success in any endeavor requires single-minded attention to detail and total concentration.”

 HANGMAN, n.
 An officer of the law charged with duties of the highest dignity and utmost gravity, and held in hereditary disesteem by a populace having a criminal ancestry.” ibid